 example: A value that can be used to demonstrate the functionality of the dataloader and of the entire model.
 Those example files are very useful for users and for automatic testing procedures.
 For example the command line call

 kipoi testuses the exmaple values given for dataloader arguments to assess that a model can be used and is functional.
-It is therefore important to submit all necessary example files with the model.
+It is therefore important to submit the URLs of all necessary example files with the model.

 type: Optional: datatype of the argument (